Click To Expand Infographic

 In fact, for years reading was the only form of personal entertainment, and perhaps this is why reading has been in the spotlight for such a long time.
 Reading has survived the years, and luckily, the benefits have survived right along with the books.
 So let’s talk about some reasons why reading is important.

 Though reading might seem like simple fun, it can be helping your body and mind without you even realising what is happening.
 Reading can be more important for these reasons and not just knowledge.
 For those who don’t enjoy reading, you might change your mind after hearing about the benefits.
 Can something so easy and fun as reading be so helpful in your life?
 Of course, it can!
 Reading can be a great benefit to you in many different ways—such as sharpening your mind, imagination, and writing skills.
-With so many great advantages, it should be an everyday occurrence to read at least a little something.
+With so many advantages of reading, it should be an everyday occurrence to read at least a little something.

 The benefits of reading range from improving mental health, to improving physical health, to creating healthy habits, and it’s no wonder that books and reading are so high up on the list of personal entertainment.
 Though books have been around for an incredibly long time, they have not lost their importance throughout the years.
 Below are a few of the fantastic benefits of picking up a good book and immersing yourself in words.

 1. Sharpens Your Mind